 Other Optimization: For inactive users don’t compute the timeline.
 People who don’t log in to the system for a quite long time (say more than 20 days.).

-Tweeter handles searching for its tweets and #tags using Earlybird which is a real-time, reverse index based on Lucene.
+Twitter handles searching for its tweets and #tags using Earlybird which is a real-time, reverse index based on Lucene.
 Early Bird does an inverted full-text indexing operation.
 It means whenever a tweet is posted it is treated as a document.
 The tweet will be split into tags, words, and #tags, and then these words are indexed.
 This indexing is done at a big table or distributed table.
 In this table, each word has a reference to all the tweets which contain that particular word.
-Since the index is an exact string-match, unordered, it can be extremely fast.
-Suppose if a user searches for ‘election‘ then you will go through the table, you will find the word ‘election‘, then you’ll figure out all the references to all the tweets in the system, then it gives all the results that contain the word ‘election‘.
+Since the index is an exact string match, unordered, it can be extremely fast.
+Suppose if a user searches for ‘election‘ then you will go through the table, will find the word ‘election‘, then you’ll figure out all the references to all the tweets in the system, then it gives all the results that contain the word ‘election‘.

 So far we have talked about all the core features and components of Twitter.
 There are some other in-depth components you can talk about.
-For example, you can talk about Trends / Trending topics (using Apache Storm and Heron framework), you can talk about notifications and how to incorporate advertisement.
+For example, you can talk about Trends / Trending topics (using Apache Storm and Heron framework), you can talk about notifications, and how to incorporate advertisement.

 Want to get a Software Developer/Engineer job at a leading tech company? or Want to make a smooth transition from SDE I to SDE II or Senior Developer profiles?
 If yes, then you’re required to dive deep into the System Design world!
 A decent command over System Design concepts is very much essential, especially for working professionals, to get a much-needed advantage over others during tech interviews.